rajeshiyer123/AWSFT_CF_EC2-simple/README.md

 To use this template, you will need to point to it with CloudFormation.
 CloudFormation will then make use of the JSON information to configure and deploy AWS infrastructure.

 # FAQ

-Why are there no comments? *JSON does not offer comments built in.
+**Why are there no comments?**

+*JSON does not offer comments built in.
 Unfortunately this means that using the JSON standard, comments cannot be included.*

-Oh.
-Is there any way around that? *Yes.
+**Oh.
+Is there any way around that?**

+*Yes.
 2 I have found follow.*

 1. https://aws.amazon.com/blogs/devops/adding-comments-inside-aws-cloudformation-templates/ - a kludgy hack...

-2. Switch to YAML instead, which does support comments
+2. Switch to YAML instead for your templates, which does support comments

 **Contents:**